tnagels/opensprinkler_ionopi/README.md

     gpio=16,19,13,12,6,5=ip,pn
     dtoverlay=act-led,gpio=7
     dtparam=pwr_led_trigger=heartbeat
-The first command is needed for proper operation of the inputs, the second sets the activity led to the front green led of IonoPi
+The first command is needed for proper operation of the inputs, the second sets the activity led to the front green led of IonoPi.
+The third changes the function of the activity led to "heartbeat" which gives a clearer indication of how hard your Pi is working.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyODA2OTU4NSwtMTA3MzM3MDU2NSwtOT
+eyJoaXN0b3J5IjpbLTEyNTk1ODk1MTEsLTEwNzMzNzA1NjUsLT
-QwMjQ0M119
+k0MDI0NDNdfQ==
 -->